Okaythis/RNOkaySDK/README.md

 Please visit this link to enable Push Notification for iOS devices when using React Native: https://facebook.github.io/react-native/docs/pushnotificationios

-##### Install react-native Firebase:

-Please see this document for further instruction on how to install Firebase for React Native https://rnfirebase.io/.

 ## **API Usage**
 - init(okayServerAdress: string): Promise<string> (Android Only)